-EARTH students are recruited based on their leadership potential, vocation, values and social and environmental commitment, regardless of their capacity to pay.
+EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment, regardless of their ability to pay.

-• EARTH has approximately 400 students from 29 countries.
+- EARTH has approximately 436 students from some 38 countries.

-EARTH has more than 1,650 alumni from 28 countries in Latin America, the Caribbean, Africa, Asia, North America and Europe.
+EARTH has more than 2,231 alumni from approximately 43 countries in Latin America, the Caribbean, Africa, Asia, North America and Europe.

-• More than 60% work in the private sector; of this group more than 35% have their own or family business.
+- Nearly 45% of graduates work in the private sector; of this group 24% have their own or family business.

 EARTH has extensive experience searching for innovative solutions to challenges in sustainable agriculture, environmental conservation and natural resource management.
 Research at EARTH is applicable and actively involves both students and faculty.